 CEO SUMMARY: One association representing pathologists says new payment rates that Anthem, Inc., is introducing in 14 states do not cover the costs of performing anatomic pathology and clinical lab testing for the tests in question.
 Another association says the steep payment cuts threaten the viability of small and rural pathology groups.
 State-by-state, Anthem is

 Tag: clinical laboratory tests

-    This is an excerpt from a 1,200-word article in the October 17 issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt from a 2,900-word article in the March 18, 2019 issue of THE DARK REPORT.
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: This is the first lab industry intelligence briefing which presents the lessons learned by a hospital system lab when it gathered, analyzed, and reported

 CEO SUMMARY: All clinical labs required to report their private payer lab test price data are now in the midst of collecting that data.
 One big change in PAMA reporting is that the federal Centers for Medicare and Medicaid Services now defines most hospital and health system labs as “applicable labs”and requires them to report

 CEO SUMMARY: At Northwell Health, the clinical laboratory team has been busy building and opening two new, large laboratory facilities.
 First to open was the lab in Little Neck, Queens, a shared lab with NYC Health and Hospitals.
 This lab will handle 36 million tests annually.
 The second lab to open is Northwell’s new core

 CEO SUMMARY: It is ironic that, after the federal Centers for Medicare and Medicaid Services (CMS) enacted the deepest price cuts to the Part B Clinical Laboratory Fee Schedule in more than 50 years, a U.S. Senator now asks CMS why it will pay billions more for lab testing.
 The question from Iowa Senator Chuck